Jino1211/URL-shortener/README.md

 ## bonus

 - - Custom short URL.
 Support optional `shorturl-id` parameter in your `POST` request.
+- add test for legal short that not exist
+- add test for short that already in DB and expect to received an error
 - Serve a styled statistics dashboard instead of the default JSON statistics.
-- Use the [`JSONBIN.io`](https://jsonbin.io/) service bin as your persistent layer in your back-end DB class (use CRUD operations to read write bins)
+- Use the [`JSONBIN.io`](https://jsonbin.io/) service bin as your persistent layer in your back-end DB class.

 GOOD LUCK!